November 18th, 2010

 hunted.
 Originally though, the word venison (from the Latin vénor) was applied to all types of hunted meat.
 Like other game, deer are normally hunted between October and December, though there are considerable variations, depending on type and sex.

 The flavour of deer meat is slightly gamey, though similar to beef.
 Since deer are left to run around (even the farmed ones), they are lean and considered to be much lower in fat, calories and cholesterol.
 Farmed deer is generally more tender than wild deer, since it gets less exercise.
 It’s a good idea to marinate venison steaks before cooking, which helps to tenderise the flesh.
-Apparently, even farmed deer is free range.
+Apparently, even farmed deer is free range, because they live in large areas of parkland and graze naturally.

 Venison Steak recipe: